oboratav/meraki-ddns/README.md

 # meraki-ddns

 This is a very simple tool that creates and updates a Route53 `A` record that points to a network that doesn't have a static IP address.
-Runs on Alpine Linux and takes up about ~26MBs of your memory.
+Runs inside a Docker container with Alpine Linux and takes up about ~26MBs of your memory.

 While Meraki already offers this feature on its MX firewalls by giving you a `dynamic-m.com` hostname, this tool allows you to have this functionality with *any* kind of Meraki device.
 Useful for networks where you might have only an MR access point.